MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/parity-between-azure-information-protection.md

 - The scanner area of the compliance portal is unavailable to customers in China.
 Use [PowerShell commands](#step-6-install-the-information-protection-scanner-and-manage-content-scan-jobs) instead of performing actions in the portal, such as managing and running your content scan jobs.

-- AIP endpoints in Office 365 operated by 21Vianet are different than the endpoints required for other cloud services.
+- Client endpoints in Microsoft Purview Information Protection support for Office 365 operated by 21Vianet are different than the endpoints required for other cloud services.
 Network connectivity from clients to the following endpoints is required:
     - Download label and label policies: `*.protection.partner.outlook.cn`
     - Azure Rights Management service: `*.aadrm.cn`

 - Document Tracking and Revocation *by users* is currently not available.

-## Configure AIP for customers in China
+## Configuration for customers in China

-To configure AIP for customers in China:
+To configure Microsoft Purview Information Protection support for Office 365 operated by 21Vianet:
 1. [Enable Rights Management for the tenant](#step-1-enable-rights-management-for-the-tenant).

 1. [Add the Microsoft Information Protection Sync Service service principal](#step-2-add-the-microsoft-information-protection-sync-service-service-principal).